RoboXL/Text-list/To-Do.md

 [ ] Work on Redate

-[x] Show people the esp 32 to do list

-[x] Take over the world

 [ ] Buy something off of  aliexpress

 [ ] Do 20 push ups

-[ ] Clean and take care of my face for the first time
+[x] Clean and take care of my face for the first time